Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 For that brief moment, all characters in the scene can be sensed, giving a snapshot of their current position, and movement.

-As well, roll a (Cunning + Awareness).
+As well, roll a (Wits + Awareness).
 All characters in the scene with (Essence) less or equal to the roll are valid targets for any future perception during the scene, regardless of obstacles such as hiding behind walls.

+### Enlightened Touch Insight

+**Cost:** 6m
+**Type:** Simple
+**Mins:** Awareness 5

+By touching or analyzing an object for a moment, the Solar can surmise its recent history and its usage.

+The Solar reconstructs the scene in their mind, effectively gaining a vision of what happened surrounding the object in moments of great emotion and action.

 Brawl
 -----